VMoza/llm-suite/multi-agent/TECHNICAL_DESIGN.md

 A platform that enables users to create complex workflows by chaining multiple state-of-the-art LLMs together through a visual drag-and-drop interface.
 The system processes prompts through configurable LLM sequences before delivering optimized outputs.

+## Recent Implementation Milestones (2024)

+### Backend Workflow Chaining & Debugging (COMPLETED)

+- **Node-Based Workflow Execution:**
+  - The backend supports execution of workflows as a sequence of nodes (input → LLM(s) → output), with each node able to receive the original prompt and outputs from previous nodes.
+  - Prompt chaining is implemented so that each LLM node can reference both the original input and the output of any previous node using template variables (e.g., `{input}`, `{llm-1}`).

+- **Per-Node Debugging:**
+  - The workflow execution engine now collects detailed debug information for each node, including:
+    - The prompt sent to the LLM
+    - The output received
+    - Any extracted recommendations or reasoning (e.g., from `<B_Edits>`, `<B_Reasoning>` tags)
+  - This debug info is returned to the frontend as a `nodeDebug` array, enabling full transparency and step-by-step inspection in the UI.

+- **Frontend Debug UI:**
+  - The workflow test interface now includes a "Show Debug" toggle, which displays the prompt, output, and extracted recommendations/reasoning for each node in the workflow.
+  - This allows users to visually trace the flow of data and logic through the workflow, making it much easier to debug and improve prompt chaining.

+- **Improved Prompt Chaining Logic:**
+  - The workflow definition and execution logic were updated so that refinement chains work as intended:
+    - Node 1 generates a base document.
+    - Node 2 reviews and suggests improvements, outputting recommendations and reasoning in tagged sections.
+    - Node 3 receives both the original document and the recommendations/reasoning, and is prompted to revise the original document by integrating the suggestions, outputting the improved, complete document.
+  - This pattern enables iterative, multi-step LLM workflows that can be easily extended or modified.

+### Implementation Notes & Recommendations for Future LLM Iterations

+- **Prompt Variable Substitution:**
+  - Template variables (e.g., `{input}`, `{llm-1}`, `{llm-2_edits}`) are substituted at runtime, allowing flexible chaining and context passing between nodes.
+  - For more advanced workflows, consider supporting richer variable extraction and passing (e.g., structured JSON outputs, multi-field extraction).

+- **Debugging & Transparency:**
+  - Per-node debug info is essential for diagnosing workflow issues and improving prompt engineering.
+  - Future LLM workflows should always expose node-level debug data, including raw prompts, outputs, and any intermediate reasoning or edits.

+- **Extensibility:**
+  - The current architecture supports easy addition of new node types (e.g., transforms, branching, custom logic) and new LLM providers.
+  - The prompt chaining and debug logic are designed to be provider-agnostic.

+- **Frontend/Backend Sync:**
+  - The frontend expects a `nodeDebug` array in the workflow execution response; backend and frontend must remain in sync on this contract for debugging to work.

+- **Recommendations for Next Iterations:**
+  - Consider moving more of the prompt variable extraction and chaining logic to the backend for consistency and maintainability.
+  - Add support for branching, parallel execution, and more complex data flows in the workflow engine.
+  - Expand the debug UI to show token usage, cost per node, and raw API responses for deeper analysis.
+  - Continue to iterate on prompt engineering patterns for multi-step refinement chains.

 ## System Architecture Overview

 ### Core Components